 At this stage you will be trying to minimise leaving your dog completely alone.
 Instead, work on encouraging solo activities your dog can enjoy while you are present but not engaging directly with them.
 Try throwing food into the garden – scattered food allows them to ‘hunt’ for it and sniffing is a wonderful, calm solo activity that reaps rewards for your dog.
 Add lots more chewing into your dog’s daily routine – stuffed kongs or 100% meat or fish natural chews are a great way to improve the level of happy hormones in your dog’s brain, which can help balance out some of those more stressful feelings.

 You can start your dog on a daily dose of Scullcap & Valerian Tablets.
-This natural herbal medicine will help to relieve anxiety and allow them to feel more comfortable in their environment without sedating.
+This natural herbal supplement will help to relieve anxiety and allow them to feel more comfortable in their environment without sedating.
 If there are any times when you absolutely have to leave your dog for a short period, give them the Valerian Compound 30 minutes before to help them relax.

 Getting to the point where your dog is fully comfortable being left alone can take time – be patient and get the professional support you need to help you throughout this journey.